 A little more time.

-A little more effort.
+Put in A Bit more effort.

-A little more work.
+Just a little more work.

 The more you give, the more they will take.